 If you have used other design tools before, then you will find a lot familiar concepts in Play, along with many features reimagined for mobile.
 If you’re new to design tools, we hope you will find Play a great place to start designing your own mobile products.

-You can use Play early on in your design process to go from an idea or whiteboard sketch to a working product very quickly.
+You can use Play early on in your design process to go from an idea or whiteboard sketch to a working product very quickly by using the Play Library and Page Layouts.
 This is great for design sprints or doing proof of concepts for quick validation or user testing where you want something with high fidelity and want to get there quickly.

 You can also take advantage of Play's advanced Interaction capabilities and native features to create high fidelity prototypes that will function exactly like a real product (because it is one!)
 For these cases, you can create from scratch in Play, or import designs you may have already created in Figma.

 If you have an existing design system in Figma, you can import those components and styles into Play where you can continue to edit and build out product flows using Play's Interactions.

 As we roll out more advanced capabilities like connecting with external data sources and dev handoff, you can use Play to create functional products that are ready to deploy.